Skip to the main content

 Employment & Advancement

-Updated Mar 31, 2019
+Updated Mar 31, 2024

-Receptionists are employed in:
+Receptionists work in:

 • Banks

-• Schools, universities and colleges
+• Schools, universities, and colleges

-• Professional office environments such as law and accounting firms
+• Professional office environments, such as law and accounting firms

 • Government departments

-• Medical, dental and health and wellness offices and clinics
+• Medical, dental, and health and wellness offices and clinics

 • Hospitals